siddhantcvdi/env-encrypter/Readme.md

 dotlock decrypt --p your_password
 ```

-- `-password`: The password used to decrypt the file.

 Note: The decryption process will complete even if the password is incorrect, but the file contents will be **corrupted and unreadable**.